Keywords: Institutional arrangements

 Ricardo Energy & Environment are responsible for checking consistency between outputs.

 The UK has established a National Inventory Steering Committee (NISC) as a cross-government body.
 The NISC is tasked with the official consideration and approval of the national inventory prior to submission to the UNFCCC.
 This pre-submission review is done at a NISC meeting prior to the finalization of the inventory, and any recalculations to the inventory are presented and discussed at this meeting.
-The NISC also assists the BEIS GHG inventory management team to manage and to prioritize the over-arching inventory QA, facilitate review and improvement, and improve communication between inventory stakeholders across government departments.
+The NISC also assists the BEIS GHG inventory management team to manage and prioritize the over-arching inventory QA, facilitate review and improvement, and improve communication between inventory stakeholders across government departments.
 Members of the Steering Committee include the Inventory Agency team at Ricardo Energy & Environment, other contractors, plus appropriate sector, legal and economic experts.
 These experts are responsible for reviewing methodologies, activity data, emission factors and emission estimates at a sectoral level and report their findings and recommendations to the steering committee on a regular basis.
 The committee is responsible for ensuring that the inventory meets international standards of quality, accuracy and completeness, and is delivered on time each year to the EU Monitoring Mechanism Regulation and the UNFCCC.

 The NISC is responsible for agreeing the priorities for the UK GHGI improvement program.
 The NISC meets twice a year to discuss the outcomes of recent peer, internal and expert reviews and to agree the prioritization, funding, implementation and review of items on the UK inventory improvement program.